Antimicrobials are associated with a wide variety of health harms and in many applications may have little or benefit.

 How are we exposed?

 Exposure can occur through inhalation, skin contact, and ingestion of contaminated dust.
-Babies, who are especially vulnerable to toxics, are exposed in the womb from maternal exposure and later through nursing.
+Babies, who are especially vulnerable to toxics, can be exposed in the womb and later from nursing.
 Triclosan has been found in three-quarters of the U.S. population and in nearly all breast milk samples tested.
 Recent research has identified over a dozen quats in human blood.

 What are the environmental concerns?